rbiddulph/pixel-assignment/README.md

 **FollowerStorage**

 Simple data store with user id vs toggle state (T/F). no entry = assumed false.
-Shared Prefs used to avoid needing DataStore library
+Shared Prefs used to avoid needing DataStore library.
+StringSet to keep a list of id's - preferred to option of using key as user id.

+**StackOverflowCall**

+Initially just building to recognise 200 response as OK and others as failure to keep things simple.

 **Image Downloading**